KeTchUP42/flash/docs/manual/config/Config.md

  There is a global configuration file that contains information about the location of the required data.
  This global file must have the path "./config/flash.ini" relative to the main binary file.
  It also contains the location of the configuration file for the program window.
-This file is located in the configuration directory.

  **An example of a global configuration file:**